Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding

-Neural network-based methods offer an end-to-end approach for automated feature extraction and classification without the need of human engineering.
-Convolutional neural networks (CNNs) have been used for sEMG-based gesture classification to capture temporospatiofrequency features through hierarchical feature representation \cite{park2016movement}.
-The superior classification accuracy of CNN-based architectures over classical methods has been well-established in the literature \cite{park2016movement,oyemakinde2025novel}. \cite{oyemakinde2025novel} proposed a novel attention-driven CNN architecture for classifying fine-finger gestures by fusing sEMG with force myogram signal.
-CNNs have also been combined with long short-term memory (LSTM) \cite{le2025cross,shin2025electromyography} with multi-branch processing and bidirectional models to handle long-term dependencies in data.
-Although these works have achieved state-of-the-art performance, their efficiency has been reported to decrease drastically in case of cross-session scenarios \cite{le2025cross} or has not been investigated in such settings \cite{oyemakinde2025novel}.
+Neural network-based methods offer an end-to-end approach for automated feature extraction and classification without the need for human engineering.
+Convolutional neural networks (CNNs) have been used to capture temporospatiofrequency features through hierarchical feature representation \cite{park2016movement}.
+The superior accuracy of CNNs over classical methods has been well-established in the literature \cite{park2016movement,oyemakinde2025novel}.
+Recently, Oyemakinde et al. proposed a novel attention-driven CNN to classify fine-finger gestures by fusing sEMG with force myography signals and reported state-of-the-art (SOTA) performance \cite{oyemakinde2025novel} .
+Researchers have also combined CNN with long short-term memory (LSTM) units \cite{le2025cross,shin2025electromyography} to handle long-term dependencies in data.
+For example, \cite{le2025cross} developed a multi-stream CNN-BiLSTM architecture to classify complex hand movements by processing each channel separately with CNN and combining them through a bidirectional LSTM. \cite{shin2025electromyography} proposed a multi-branch model, with BiLSTM, CNN, and Bi-TCN (Temporal convolution network) branches, to combine bidirectional temporal relationships and time-varying patterns with past-and-future temporal context to improve the classification performance.
+Although these works have achieved SOTA performance, their efficiency has been reported to drastically decrease in cross-session scenarios \cite{le2025cross}, or has not been investigated in such settings \cite{oyemakinde2025novel,shin2025electromyography}.